 Just like recognizing your spouse’s position is an important part of cooperating during your mediation, so is making it a priority to get to your meetings on time and work with your spouse and the mediator to reach a settlement.
 You might have to put one goal aside to achieve another goal.
 The more flexible you are willing to be, the more likely you will be to reach a satisfying compromise.

 Never confuse your responsibility to be flexible and validate your spouse’s concerns with your responsibility to yourself.
 You, too, have the right to vocalize and assert your divorce goals, and you cannot achieve them without making them known during your mediation sessions.

 In a divorce mediation, everybody involved has responsibilities.
 The mediator’s responsibility is to facilitate your conversations with your spouse to determine productive ways to reach your goals.
 Your lawyer’s responsibility is to protect your rights, and your spouse’s lawyer has this same responsibility to him or her.
 Your spouse has the same responsibilities you have – to work cooperatively toward a satisfying divorce settlement.

 Work with an Experienced St. Charles Divorce Lawyer

 If you know you are ready to end your marriage, but think you can end it peacefully through mediation, contact a Kane County divorce lawyer with specific experience handling divorce mediation to talk more about your case.
-Matthew G. Shaw at Shaw Family Law, P.C. can work with you to find the ideal method for completing your divorce and represent you to your final settlement.
+Matthew G. Shaw at Shaw Sanders, P.C. can work with you to find the ideal method for completing your divorce and represent you to your final settlement.
 Call us today at 630-584-5550 for assistance with your case.